Bort-Millipede/PS2Linux_BrainDump/USB Devices/Floppy-Zip Drives/README.md

 Using USB Floppy or Zip drives with PS2 Linux provides another avenue for file transfers to/from PS2 Linux, similar to how a USB flash drive would function.

 USB Floppy and USB Zip drives are recognized by PS2 Linux as the same device type.
-Therefore, the information provided on this page is interchangable for both device types.
+Therefore, the information provided on this page is interchangeable for both device types.

 ## References